 - 1.12 Sponsors:

-- Jan 27-30th (Sat-Tue) – the Symposium will start on Jan 30th, immediately after the Training Schools; all TS7 participants are invited to attend for free (requires separate registration!)
+- Jan 27-30th (Sat-Tue) – all TS7 participants are invited to attend the symposium from 31st for free (requires separate registration!)

 - Confirmation & payment before Dec 14th.

 The school aims at providing bioimage analysts with practical access to the latest bioimage analysis workflows and their components.
 Many software/library packages are updated and new ones are appearing on a daily basis, but analysts tend to be constrained to what one knows already and omit the use of new components.
 They are too busy.
 We hope that this school will become a good chance for analysts to be exposed to the latest scene in the bioimage analysis, of various workflows and workflow components, to widen their scope and broaden their skills.